sporkupine/Paducah-Coffee-Site/README.md

   - ~~this will apparently be covered in the Forms section~~
   - array.filter, probably?
 - implement lazy loading and preloading for all components other than HomeComponent
+  - first must optimize and reorganize the entire app
+    - each feature module must have its own routing config to implement lazy loading
 - potentially: add a footer with social media icons, sitemap, etc (Google all the info that should go in the footer)'
 - Add a loading spinner (auth component, cart component, blog component. really anywhere that will/does connect to Firebase)